joschkabirk/docker-template/README.md

 ### Setting up the GitHub repo

-Just create an empty GitHub repository to begin with.
+You can use this repository as a template for your own repository.
+Click on the `Use this template` button on the GitHub website.
-Now you need to add the DockerHub API key and username to the repository secrets.
+Now you need to add the DockerHub API key, username and repository name to the GitHub repository secrets / variables.

 Go to the repository settings and click on `Secrets` in the left sidebar.
 Then click on `New repository secret`.